 Cellulitis is a bacterial infection in the deeper layers of skin and the fat and soft tissue underneath.
 It can cause skin discoloration, swelling, and tenderness.
 A person may require antibiotics for cellulitis.

 There are around

 Some bacteria are naturally present on the skin and do not usually cause harm.
 However, if they enter the skin, an infection can result.
-Bacteria can enter through cuts, grazes, or bites.
+Bacteria can enter the skin through cuts, grazes, or bites.

 Cellulitis is not the same as cellulite, a harmless “orange peel” effect that can appear on the upper arms and thighs.